 -One-hand fold.
 The fold is super easy!
 All you need to do is turn a blue handle under the foot rest and pull the stroller up so it folds.
 You can easily do it with one hand.
 For 2018 they’ve added an auto lock.
 The folded dimensions are 34.5″ x 21″ x 14″ (with the wheels removed).

 -Travel system option.
 It works with major car seats.
+Here is my list of top 10 safest car seats on today’s market.

 -Stiff foot brake.
 It’s not flip-flop-friendly and also looks very outdated.